marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 ## How should I carry the RileyLink?
 Does it make a difference?

 In general, you want to get in the habit of carrying RileyLink with you, yes.
 A pocket, carabiner, lanyard, SPIbelt...the options are endless.
 What you don't want to do is put the RileyLink in a blocking bag that has RFID blocking (some travel fanny packs have that).
 The distance that your RileyLink can be away from your pump will depend heavily on the environment you are in.
+You may find it works best if you keep it on the same side of your body as your pump.

+Both the EmaLink and OrangeLink have reported longer ranges, so they can be kept in a central location - but still need to be "near enough".
+And don't forget that your radio-link is in that central location and leave the area without it.

 ## Is RileyLink waterproof?